 Love burgundy but want to play with a few other shades too?
 This multi-colored undercut shows off the color while incorporating pretty pastels at the same time.

-Burgundy Sunset Melt
+Frosty Sunset Melt

 Burgundy roots, pinkish-white mids, and peach ends give this dusty pastel mane a head-turning appeal that can't be ignored.
 Just keep in mind that maintaining the vibrancy of each section will be difficult, so this hair color idea is best for someone who has the time and money for frequent touch-ups.